 One maxes out in a week.
 The other compounds for a career.

-And here's the finding that should be the headline for every academy director: within the data, there was a significant positive correlation between instruction duration and effect size only for content instruction.
+Here's the finding that should headline every academy presentation: in the data, there was a significant positive correlation between instruction duration and effect size only for content instruction.
 Knowledge-building was the only approach that got stronger the longer it ran.
 For every other approach, including strategies, longer duration produced smaller effects.

-This maps to football.
 Teaching tactical heuristics for six sessions has roughly the same effect as teaching them for twenty-five.
-But building game knowledge (through immersion, exposure, pattern recognition, film study) gets more powerful the longer you do it.
+But building game knowledge through immersion, exposure, pattern recognition, film study, and structured reflection gets more powerful the longer you do it.

 The Incomplete Player

-When Pep Guardiola spent over £140 million on Jack Grealish and Kalvin Phillips, he bought players with proven track records.
+When Pep Guardiola spent over £140 million on Jack Grealish and Kalvin Phillips, he bought players with proven records.
 Both struggled.
-Not because they lacked ability.
-Not because they didn't work hard.
-They struggled because they couldn't see the game the way Guardiola's system required them to see it.
+Not because they lacked ability or effort.
+They couldn't see the game the way Guardiola's system required.

-The harsh economic reality: it was easier for Guardiola to sell them at a loss and buy players who already saw the game his way than to teach them to read it.
+The harsh economic reality: it was easier to sell them at a loss and buy players who already saw the game his way than to teach them to read it.

 Meanwhile, Luis Enrique sat down with Ousmane Dembele and watched film.
 Hours of it.
 He didn't teach Dembele what to do.
-He taught him how to see, to read defensive shapes, recognize patterns before they fully formed, understand the reasoning behind decisions.
+He taught him how to see — to read defensive shapes, recognize patterns before they formed, understand the reasoning behind decisions.
 Champions League winner.
 Ballon d'Or winner.
-The same player, seeing a different game.
+Same player, different game.

-Why did Enrique succeed where others had failed?
+Why did Enrique succeed where others failed?
 He wasn't teaching tactics.
-He was teaching Dembele the vocabulary, the patterns, the frameworks that would let him comprehend the game at a deeper level.
-The actual material of game intelligence.
+He was building knowledge: the vocabulary, the patterns, the frameworks that let Dembele comprehend the game at a deeper level.

 Grealish and Phillips are Hendrick's struggling readers.
-They could "decode" the game (they saw the players, recognized formations, followed the ball).
+They could decode the game.
+They saw players, recognized formations, followed the ball.
 But they weren't reading it.
-The vocabulary of Guardiola's system (positional play, spacing, third-man runs, structural occupation of half-spaces) was a foreign language.
-You can't "find the main idea" of a positional structure when the main idea is expressed in vocabulary from another planet.
+The vocabulary of positional play, spacing, third-man runs, structural occupation of half-spaces was a foreign language.
+You can't find the main idea of a positional structure when the main idea is expressed in terms from another planet.

 The Generative Logic of Football

-So if the arithmetic of teaching individual tactical moves is as dispiriting as teaching individual vocabulary words (you can't close the gap one heuristic at a time) is there a generative approach?
-One that teaches not just individual plays but the structural principles that unlock thousands of game situations?
+If you can't close the knowledge gap one heuristic at a time, is there a generative approach?
+One that teaches structural principles unlocking thousands of game situations?

 Football has its own generative code.
 It exists at the level of principles, not plays.